papyMonitor/papyMonitor-doc/docs/configLuafile.md

             BoolsOnU8=false,-- use only with "B" type (default=false) Value= 0.0,     -- a default value, if Key ommited Value = 0
-            CanEdit=true,   -- permit to the user to edit the value and -- send it when he press enter (default=false) CanPlot=true,   -- add this variable to the plot list of the -- plotter
+            CanEdit=true,   -- permit to the user to edit the value and -- send it to the target when he press enter -- (default=false)
+            CanPlot=true,   -- when true, add this variable to the plot list --  of the plotter
             Precision=5,    -- for "f" type variable, the number of decimal -- digits to display (default = 3) SingleText = "",-- in case of array of values, the text to